Ramsingh6688/Ramsingh6688/README.md

 Worked on front-end and back-end development tasks.
 Collaborated with a team to deliver high-quality software solutions.
 Gained hands-on experience with various web technologies and frameworks.

 Education
-Bachelor's degree in Computer Science from [Your University] Get in Touch
+Master's degree in Computer Science from University of Technology, Jaipur.

+Get in Touch
 Email: ram.s.jjn11@gmail.com
 LinkedIn: https://www.linkedin.com/in/ram-b37214302/